 During the two past decades, Mexico has been working hard in opening its economy to foreign trade and investment.
 As of today, Mexico holds more than 25 bilateral free trade agreements around the world.
 As business opportunities are growing, a lot of effort has been put forward to simplify the administration as much as possible in order to facilitate the inflow of foreign entrepreneurs and investors.

 On the other hand, the foreign ministry has been working along this same policy line, simplifying the process of visa applications through the 2012 Immigration Reform Act.
-First, we will go over the steps required to form a company in Mexico and then we will spend the second part of this article outlining the process for foreigners to receive permanat residency through company formation.
+First, we will go over the steps required to form a company in Mexico and then we will spend the second part of this article outlining the process for foreigners to receive permanent residency through company formation.

-8 Steps to Form your Company in Mexico
+8 Steps to Form a Company in Mexico

 Register your company’s name

 First things first.
-In order to register the name of your company, you will have to obtain authorization from the Ministry of Foreign Affairs (Secretaría de Relaciones Exteriores).
+In order to form a company in Mexico, you will have to register the name of your company and obtain authorization from the Ministry of Foreign Affairs (Secretaría de Relaciones Exteriores).
 You should receive it in no more than 2 working days.

 Apply for a tax registration number

 This is relatively simple, all you have to do is consult a public notary assigned by the government.
 You will be asked to sign the incorporation deed before receiving your tax registration.
 This should take you a maximum of 2 days.

 Register your incorporation deed